-Single Entry Bookkeeping: This means every dollar transaction is recorded only once, either as income or expense, an asset or a liability.
-All entries are recorded on a one page synoptic journal, also called a revenue and expense journal.
+Single-entry bookkeeping: This means every dollar transaction is recorded only once, either as income or expense, an asset or a liability.
+All entries are recorded in a revenue and expense journal.

-You can learn more about bookkeeping with the help of online tools, books, business services and software.
-Introductory training in accounting can also be helpful if you are unfamiliar with accounting processes; many local business service centres offer such basic training, as do colleges.
+Introductory training in accounting can be helpful if you are unfamiliar with accounting processes; many local business service centres offer such basic training, as do colleges.